iasonrap/mlops31/reports/README.md

 > **try to profile your code or do you think it is already perfect?**
 >
 > Recommended answer length: 100-200 words.
 >
-> Example:
-> *Debugging method was dependent on group member.
-Some just used ... and others used ... .
-We did a single profiling*
-> *run of our main code at some point that showed ...*
->
 > Answer: